owebeeone/pythonopenscad/README.md

 * $fn/$fa/$fs is supported everywhere it actually does something even though the docs don’t say that they do.

-* repr(object) works and produces python code. similarly str(object) produces OpenScadCode.
+* repr(object) works and produces python code. similarly str(object) produces OpenScad code.

 PythonOpenScad code is very specifically only a layer to generate OpenScad scripts.
 I want to allow for one day where I will write bindings directly to a native OpenScad Python module that will allow more interesting interactions with the model.
 That’s for another day.

-I have/am building another solid modelling tool, ParamertricSolids which allows building libraries of geometric solid models that will hopefully be a much easier way to build complex models.
+I am building another solid modelling tool, [AnchorScad](https://github.com/owebeeone/anchorscad) which allows building libraries of geometric solid models that will hopefully be a much easier way to build complex models.
 This is a layer on top of other CSG modules that hopefully will have a very independent relationship with OpenScad.